LeakingStudiosDesign/YouTube-Roadmap/README.md

 [Roadmap](https://github.com/users/LeakingStudiosDesign/projects/1)

 ## Requests
-To create a request, create a new issue by following this link: [New Request](https://github.com/LeakingStudiosDesign/YouTube-Roadmap/issues/new)
+To create a request, add a new issue by following this link: [New Request](https://github.com/LeakingStudiosDesign/YouTube-Roadmap/issues/new)

 Please specify in the description exactly what the topic should be about and which parts should be the focus.